-Although I have used many different materials for the dials of my watches, currently I am using almost exclusively metal, as my background is in metalsmithing.
+Although I have used many different materials for the dials of my watches in the past, currently I am using almost exclusively metal, as my background includes the art of the metalsmith – fashioning handcrafted items from metal.
 I have been experimenting with a variety of different materials though, and if they make it onto my dials, you will see information about them here.

 Currently, I am using the following metal types for my dials: copper, brass, bronze, fine silver, mokume-gane, and niobium.
 Below you’ll find info’, colouring techniques, and pictures regarding each metal type.